 We are a small kennel committed to the Deutsch Kurzhaar and are registered with the DKV.
-We breed versatile hunting companions with excellent temperaments and also provide obedience / gun dog training services.
+We breed versatile hunting companions with excellent temperaments and also provide gun dog training services.

-See our Litters page for pictures and more information about each of our litters.
+See our Litters page for pictures and more information about each of our litters and the About Us page for more information about our kennel.

 The Deutsch Kurzhaar (German Shorthair) is a versatile hunting dog, with the ability to point, track, and retrieve a variety of game on both land and water.
 A Deutsch Kurzhaar is a pleasure to hunt beside, performing with great cooperation, stamina, desire, and style.
 When the hunt is finished, the Deutsch Kurzhaar is a loving, sociable companion.